• Our Firm

 Secured a significant inverse condemnation award when a city refused a rezoning request.

-Negotiated nationwide commercial leases for a major industrial corporation and a major retailer.
+Negotiated nationwide commercial leases for two major industrial corporations and a major retailer.

 Represents architects, contractors, subcontractors, owners, landlords, tenants, developers and lenders in connection with all aspects of the real estate development practice.